Chapter 4501:1-13 Electronic Filing

 (3) The clerk of courts shall check the electronic record and, if the record appears to be in the proper form, shall issue an electronic certificate of title over the clerk's signature and seal with the clerk's seal unless the applicant specifically requests the clerk to issue a physical certificate of title instead of an electronic certificate of title.

-(2) The electronic motor vehicle dealer shall make all documents from which the electronic record was created available immediately upon a reasonable request of the registrar or the registrar's designee.
+(3) The electronic motor vehicle dealer shall make all records available upon a reasonable request of the registrar or the registrar's designee.

-(3) The electronic motor vehicle dealer shall store all documents in a manner and location that ensures that the documents are secure and that confidentiality is maintained.
+(4) The electronic motor vehicle dealer shall store all records in a manner and location that ensures that the records are secure and that confidentiality is maintained.